Flamenco con Juan Diego Mateos

 Biography Lidia Rodriguez (singer)

-In her artistic career, she has participated in numerous flamenco events and festivals, such as the Circuito Andaluz de Peñas Flamencas, the Bienal de Flamenco en la Provincia de la Diputación de Sevilla, and the Festival del Mostachón Joven de Utrera, among others.
-She has received several awards, including the First Prize “Manuel Mairena” in the national Antonio Mairena competition, the First Special Prize for Colombiana in the National Competition of Cantes de Ida y Vuelta in Marchena, and the Special Youth Prize in the Soleá de Alcalá Competition.
+She has received several prestigious awards, including First Prize “Manuel Mairena” at the National Antonio Mairena Competition, First Special Prize for Colombiana at the National Competition of Cantes de Ida y Vuelta in Marchena, and the Special Young Artist Prize at the Soleá Competition of Alcalá.

 Biography Ramón León Matías (percussion)